SEC judge in Cohen case no stranger to high-profile cases

 Administrative law judges operate independently of the SEC, and while the machinations of the court are less well-known, it does not mean the cases are all obscure.

-Murray has overseen trials against a number of high-profile defendants, from accounting giant Ernst & Young ERNY.UL and financial brokerage Raymond James (RJF.N) to top executives at State Street (STT.N).
+Murray has overseen trials against a number of high-profile defendants, from accounting giant Ernst & Young and financial brokerage Raymond James to top executives at State Street.

 "Judge Murray is one of those hidden gems at the SEC - never drawing attention to herself - a quiet, dedicated and brilliant career SEC employee who happens to be a chief judge respected for both her tremendous brain power and her independence," said John Reed Stark, the SEC's former chief of Internet enforcement, who is now a managing director at Stroz Friedberg, a consulting firm that specializes in digital risk-management.

-"Whether I saw her in the SEC fitness centre or on the bench, she was always pleasant, professional and razor-sharp," he added.
+"Whether I saw her in the SEC fitness center or on the bench, she was always pleasant, professional and razor-sharp," he added.

 In an unusual situation in 2008, Murray cleared then-enforcement director Linda Thomsen and other SEC officials in their handling of an investigation of possible insider-trading by hedge fund Pequot Capital Management.